-- Flavour cooked vegetables with herbs instead of butter or oil. - Replace some meat in dishes such as shepherd's pie, casseroles and lasagne with vegetables and pulses (peas, beans and lentils).
-It is a great way to disguise vegetables for those fussy eaters and increases the vegetable (fibre) content in their diets.
+- Flavour cooked vegetables with herbs instead of butter or oil. - Replace some meat in dishes such as shepherd's pie, casseroles and lasagne, with vegetables and pulses (peas, beans and lentils).
+It is a great way to disquise vegetables for those fussy eaters.